Marinated Pork Loin Roast

 Notes

 Don’t have dried mustard?
 Substitute 2 tablespoons of dijon mustard instead.
+You can also substitute 2 teaspoons of fresh grated ginger for the ground ginger.

 No white wine?
 Broth works well as a substitute.